zhijieshi/cse3666/myhdl/README.md

 on Windows, or `python3` on Linux.
 We will use `python` in this tutorial.
 You may need to change it to `python3` on your computer.

-    python -m pip install myhdl

-If you do not have the admin privilege or you do not want to install packages globally, you can add the `--user` option.

     python -m pip install --user myhdl

+If you have the admin privilege and you want to install packages globally, you can remove the `--user` option.

 If you would like to set up a Python virtual environment, see the instructions at the end.